 We present persuasive evidence and arguments that the purposes of probation are being served by continuing probation.
 We show reasons for the court to find that there is hope for your reformation and reasons to believe that you are not a threat to public safety.
 We let the court know all of the things you have done and are doing correctly and present witnesses on your behalf to show that probation is working.

 If the judge continues probation, the judge must then decide if and what penalties should be imposed for the violation and whether or not to extend the period of probation and add or change probation conditions.
-Penalties can include jail and community service.
+Penalties can include jail and community sentence.

 We suggest alternatives to jail sanctions which do not interfere with continued progress or disrupt treatment or employment.
-In some cases we suggest changes in the probation conditions to make them more effective in achieving the purposes of probation.
+In some cases we suggest changes in the probation conditions, to make them more effective in achieving the purposes of probation.